lobaro/FreeRTOS-rust/README.md

 # FreeRTOS-rust

-This project is based on code from [freertos.rs](https://github.com/hashmismatch/freertos.rs) and own additions to simplify the usage of [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel) in embedded applications written in Rust.
+This project is based on code from [freertos.rs](https://github.com/hashmismatch/freertos.rs) and some additions to simplify the usage of [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel) in embedded applications written in Rust.